brianhaferkamp/onbase/README.md

 # On Base
-A cards and dice tabletop baseball game powered by sabermetrics
+A cards and dice tabletop baseball game powered by advanced statistics and sabermetrics

 ## Update (February 2021)
 Based on feedback from the WAR-based version of On Base we've made many changes to the game for the better.
 Here are some of the changes we made: